 He believes it makes the city an international hub for talent.
 “If people want to live here, it’s so easy to just come here,” he said.
 In Taipei, one can rely on public transport without investing in a car or bike.

 As a person who enjoys walking, he also likes the walkability of the city.
 “Convenience stores and restaurants are within walking distance,” he said.
 “I don’t need to leave my area to go to the gym, doctor, pharmacy, [and so on.]”
 By contrast, in typical American cities, residents tend to spend some hours every day on travelling to and from different places, and there’s no way to reduce the amount of time spent on these trips unless they move to the downtown.

 Working in the mobility sector, Garcia said he has been interested in “expanding transportation options that are sustainable and affordable.”
 During his two years at Lyft, he helped launch the bicycle sharing system in the San Francisco Bay Area and build 400+ bike stations.
 Now in Taipei, he told Business Next that he hopes to help other cities develop a transportation system of the same quality.
-“I want to live in a place that lives the values that I'm trying to help other cities have,” he explained, as the founder of transportation consulting firm Taipei Urbanism.
+“I want to live in a place that lives the values that I'm trying to help other cities have,” he explained.

 As a gold card holder

 Launched two years ago, the Taiwan Employment Gold Card is part of a government initiative to attract highly-skilled foreign talent to Taiwan.
 The government has identified several key areas, under which qualified foreigners can apply for the Gold Card, like Science & Technology, Economy, Finance, among others.
 They will be assessed under a set of specific requirements defined by the corresponding government agencies (such as the Ministry of Science & Technology and Ministry of Economic Affairs).